amichuda/amichuda-website-mkdocs/docs/cv/cv.md

 - Taught Anonymization of data as well as replication techniques.
 - Taught Jupyter Notebooks portion of dynamic documents (R Markdown, Jupyter Notebooks, Stata Markdown)

-## Research Assistant (Optimal Nutritional Interventions across Space and Time)

-- Advisor: Stephen Vosti
-- Responsible for developing a python package that finds the optimal set of nutritional interventions across space and time
-  - Using 24hr recall or household surveys
-- Estimated optimal interventions of effective coverage and lives saved in Cameroon
-- Developed dashboards for HKI (Hellen Keller International) to visualize Vitamin A intake in Kenya

 ## Research Assistant (Disease Suppressive Crop Rotations)